tribhuwan-kumar/python-usb-Keylogger/README.md

 ```

-## There you go your USB keylogger is ready.
+### There you go your USB keylogger is ready.
 Remove from pc and plug it again.
 It will store all keystrokes in log.txt file

+#### This project is only for educational purpose